joesecurity/Joe-Sandbox-Microsoft-Defender-Connector/README.md

     python connector.py

-If matching Joe Sandbox analysis for Microsoft Defender alerts are found a new comment is added to the Alert:
+If the connector finds Joe Sandbox analyses which match Microsoft Defender alerts then a new comment is added:

 ![8](img/comment.png)